pulibrary/princeton_ansible/roles/step_ca/README.md

 - `step ca init` runs once, guarded by `ca.json`; to re-key you must remove `/etc/step-ca` deliberately.
 The role never clobbers an existing CA.
-- `--deployment-type=standalone` keeps init non-interactive on current step-cli; remove it if you pin an older release that rejects the flag.
+- `--deployment-type=standalone` keeps init non-interactive on current step-cli
 - The hardened unit sets `ProtectSystem=full` and only `ReadWritePaths=/etc/step-ca/db`.
 If you relocate `$STEPPATH` or the badger DB, update the unit accordingly.
-- The `step ca init` flag set is version-sensitive — verify against the step-cli version actually installed on the CA before first rollout.
+- The `step ca init` flag set is version-sensitive
 - Molecule's `default` scenario builds the CA with OIDC disabled (no Entra round-trip) and needs network at converge to install packages.